-In response to God’s grace, the Trinity Network of Churches exists to plant a growing and healthy network of disciple-making churches and ministries across Adelaide and South Australia and to send disciples into the world, for the glory of God.
+In response to God’s grace, the Trinity Network exists to plant a growing and healthy network of disciple-making churches and ministries across Adelaide and South Australia and to send disciples into the world, for the glory of God.

-Origins of the Trinity Network of Churches
+Origins of the Trinity Network

-Holy Trinity Church Adelaide was established in 1836 as the Pioneer Church for the new colony of South Australia and is closely associated with the early history of the state.
+Trinity Church Adelaide was established in 1836 as the Pioneer Church for the new colony of South Australia and is closely associated with the early history of the state.

 The Rev’d Charles Howard, an Irishman from the Diocese of Chester, travelled to South Australia on HMS Buffalo and commenced duties as the first Anglican minister.
 He brought a prefabricated church building funded by the South Australian Church Society, but having suffered damage on the voyage, it was useless.
 He had to use temporary facilities for some time.
 The South Australian Church Society received the right to a Town Acre from Mr Grenfell and the foundation stone of the permanent building was laid by Capt.
 John Hindmarsh, South Australia’s first governor, on 26 January 1838.

 Since that time the site at the corner of Morphett Street and North Terrace, Adelaide, has been the venue for an uninterrupted Christian ministry to the greater city of Adelaide.

 While Trinity is thankful to God for its past, the focus of its vision is to the future.
 In the 1990s, Trinity Church Adelaide decided that planting new congregations across Adelaide was the best way of reaching new people.
 As a result a number of churches have been planted since then.

 A vision for planting healthy churches and ministries